davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/james/chapters/james-5/james-5-8/james-5-8-kjv.md

 title: "James 5:8 KJV"
 ⬅️: "James 5:7 KJV"
 ➡️: "James 5:9 KJV"
-attribution: "James 5:8 KJV"
 King James Version of: "James 5:8"
-quote: "Be ye also patient; stablish your hearts: for the coming of the Lord draweth nigh."
+verse: "Be ye also patient; stablish your hearts: for the coming of the Lord draweth nigh."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---